sajibfakhrul/sajibfakhrul.github.io/index.md

 ### My name is Md Fakhrul Alam Sajib.
-I am a Lecturer in the Department of Computer Science and Engineering at University of Development Alternative (UODA), Bangladesh.
+I have been working as a Lecturer in the Department of Computer Science and Engineering at University of Development Alternative (UODA), Bangladesh from February 2020 to present.
+Prior to that, I have also worked as a Junior Programmer at Southtech Limited, a leading software company in Bangladesh, from March 2019 to January 2020 and I have completed my Master of Science (MSc) degree in Computer Science and Engineering at Jagannath University, Dhaka in December 2018.
+I am interested in Human-Computer Interaction, Machine Learning, Artificial Intelligence, Computational Social Science and Data Science.

 I am passionate about teaching.
 I know how to present topics so that it is easy to grasp for students.
 I am gregarious, ingenuous, responsible, magnanimous, and very hard working .
 I would like to improve my working capabilities, professional skills to help my organization.
 I have excellent technical and communication skills.
 I am very enthusiastic to learn and work with new technologies.